pyswmm/swmm-python/README.md

 ## Contents
+* nrtest-swmm  - Plugin for performing numerical regression testing on swmm-solver.
-* swmm-python - SWIG based wrappers for the SWMM Toolkit and Output libraries.
+* swmm-toolkit - SWIG based wrappers for the swmm-solver and swmm-output libraries.
 * ...

-## Build Notes
-Note that swmm-python wraps the feature-wrapper branch of SWMM v5.1.12.